mishide/Springboard/Capstone_1/readme.md

 Recommendations
 ========================================================
-<small>I recommend Logistic Regression using reduces error from +12.5+/-3.5% to ~8%.
+<p style = 'monaco'>I recommend Logistic Regression using reduces error from +12.5+/-3.5% to ~8%.
 My experience in healthcare research leads me to lean toward ADASYN to avoid false negatives which performed well with an approximate error rate of 10%, however, 10 out of 100 false positives could reduce confidence in results and lead to additional costs in follow-up testing.
 This decision betweenn the 2 sampling methods would require feedback from decision makers.
 Addiitonal testing to compare LR and SVB is recommend.
-Logistic regression's linear nature results in more sensitivity to extreme values and outliers, I suspect with more testing and training the SVM may perform better and more consistently overall due to a flexible boundry that can adjust to extremes without skewing other data points.
+Logistic regression's linear nature results in more sensitivity to extreme values and outliers, I suspect with more testing and training the SVM may perform better and more consistently overall due to a flexible boundry that can adjust to extremes without skewing other data points.</p>